openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Use the Simple Editor to Create a Numerical Input Problem
 ========================================================================

-To the :ref:`Simple Editor<Simple Editor>` to create a numerical input problem, follow these steps.
+To the :ref:`simple editor<Simple Editor>` to create a numerical input problem, follow these steps.

 #.
 In the unit where you want to create the problem, under **Add New